frank-64/ToBeFrank/_posts/2024-06-26-AGI-ChatGPT.md

 - Middle management held accountable if they're the ones instructing AI
 - Ethical issues with AGI
   -->
+I believe companies see AI as a way to slim down their work force and increase profits as with most companies payroll is the highest expense.
+If an AGI was widely available, adoption in Software would most likely start with junior developers being let go and seniors guiding the AI.
+To me this raises issues down the line as without a pipeline of junior developers gaining experience the pool of senior developers would shrink, leading to a skills gap and lack of innovation.
+This could end in disasterous spiral if their was an over-dependence on AI while problem-solving and critical thinking skills atrophy amoung human developers.

+There are some ethical concerns that arise when the output of AI is given so much importance.
+Who is responsible if the AI makes mistakes?
+The person who guided the AI?
+The company who developed the AI?
+The company that adopted AI into their development process?
+Bugs in software can be very costly, especially in mission critical systems.
+It's very risky putting your companies repuation in the hands of an AI that has the potential to [hallucinate](https://www.ibm.com/topics/ai-hallucinations) or confidently produce erroneous responses.

 # Back To Reality